 Bell’s main focus is customer loyalty, which he sees as the starting point to creating a strong customer-centric culture.
 He also advises to create customer strategies based around the needs and wants of the customers themselves, and hire and train skilled staff that can work with this strategy.
 His simple yet strong advice ensures that a company, like a Philippine call center, is committed to the customer-centric vision.

 The president of Reflective Keynotes Inc., Mike Aoki is a contact center expert who was also chosen as one of the Top 50 Customer Service Thought Leaders on Twitter in 2014, 2015, and 2016.
 Here is his brief but powerful advice on strengthening the customer-centric culture:

 For Aoki, the main focus is to hire the right people, who will commit to the goals and vision of the company.
 Apart from this, it should be a must to treat them well and give them the right training.
 Lastly, sharing positive success stories and good CSAT results would also help boost employee morale and further strengthen the customer-centric approach.
-Hiring the right people would definitely help Philippine call centers, as they are getting the best people fit for the job, and treating them well would help them turn into one of the best in the industry.
+Hiring the right people would definitely help Philippine call centers.
+Get the best people fit for the job and treat them well to help turn them into some of the best in the industry.

 Call centers in the Philippines can benefit from the advice of these experts, as their calls for employee care and growth would help encourage good customer service practices, as well as help the company achieve high customer satisfaction scores.
 As call centers in the Philippines grow bigger in number, having a customer-centric approach would give them the edge over their competition.